EliXie212/bios-611-project/README.md

 https://www.kaggle.com/johnsmith88/heart-disease-dataset

+Please download the dataset and move the csv file under source_data directory.

 Using This Project
 ------------------
 You will need Docker.
 You will need to be able to run docker as your current user.